Intro to Tunisian, Part 2

 Tunisian crochet is done much like knitting, gathering up loops and then working them off on the return pass (more on this in a bit).
 You will never turn your work, which will seem odd at first.
 For most stitches, you won’t chain up at the beginning either.
 However, you do chain up at the end of each forward pass.
 You’ll see what I mean in a moment.
 For now, I want you to understand how this is going to look while you’re making your first square.

-You will always be looking at the front of your project, but this means something else: your work is going to curl from the bottom and the top inward.
-Nothing you can do about it, that is just the way Tunisian crochet works.
+You will always be looking at the front of your project as you do not turn your work.
+But this also means something else: your work is going to curl from the bottom and the top inward.
+There is nothing you can do about it, that is just the way Tunisian crochet works.
 Because you don’t turn your work, the stitching pulls the work in towards itself, rather than getting that balance that is created when turning your work.
 You can combat this by putting clips along the bottom edge like I have in this photo.

 I have used clips to hold down the bottom edge of this square of TSS